Ivan-Tang-3D/ENEL/README.md

 ## 🔗 Citation

-If you find our work and this codebase helpful, please consider starring this repo 🌟 and cite:
+If you find our work and this codebase helpful, please consider starring this repo 🌟 and cite.

 ## 📄 License